UK breakdown coverGet a quote

 The ‘perfect storm’ of circumstances surrounding drivers’ first accidents has been revealed in a new report, launched by Nigel Mansell at the Silverstone Classic.

-Drivers revealed that nearly 40 per cent of them had crashed by the time they were 23 years old.
+Drivers who had been involved in a crash revealed that nearly 40 per cent of them had crashed by the time they were 23 years old.

-The results also show that a quarter (26%) had crashed within two years of gaining their licence.
+The results also show that a quarter (26%) of those who are involved in a crash have crashed within two years of gaining their licence.

 Young drivers at risk (pdf)